-The Psychology Department at UCF is the largest in the Western Hemisphere by student enrollment.
-Currently at the undergraduate level we have 3451 psychology majors, 866 psychology minors, and 188 students seeking the Behavioral Forensics Certificate.
-We have 181 graduate students across our different doctoral and masters programs.
+The UCF Psychology Department is the largest in the Western Hemisphere by student enrollment.
+Currently at the undergraduate level we have well over 4,500 psychology majors, nearly 1,000 psychology minors, and over 180 students seeking the Behavioral Forensics Certificate.
+We also have well over 150 graduate students across our different doctoral and masters programs.
 We are Central to any conversation about Psychology Training in the State of Florida.

 The Psychology Department is also one of the leading recipients of research funding at the university.
 Psychology Department faculty have received $4,786,847 in external funding during the 2012-2013 academic year.